MS in Biomedical Forensic Sciences

 Internships in forensic settings are strongly encouraged and depending on hours completed and nature of work may be approved for academic credit.
 The professional environment supplements classroom learning, introduces students to new skills and provides experience beneficial to future career planning.

 Graduates of the MS in Biomedical Forensic Sciences program pursue careers as forensic scientists and toxicologists, DNA analysts, drug chemists, death investigators, trace evidence examiners, serologists, firearms examiners, fingerprint examiners, death investigators and crime scene responders at the local, state and federal levels.
-Based on survey data from 2017 graduates, 76% of graduates responding had attained employment in a forensic lab or law enforcement, 19% reported jobs in a biomedical or related scientific field and 5% had enrolled in an advanced degree program.
+Based on data from 2017 and 2018 graduates, 59% had attained employment in a forensic lab or law enforcement, 33% reported jobs in a biomedical or forensic-related scientific field and 3% had enrolled in an advanced degree program.